 AireOS 8.4 is a short lived release with no maintenance planned, and is deferred.
 Any deployment that requires post-8.3 features or hardware should run 8.5 instead.

-AireOS 188.8.131.52 is a BU and TAC supported release.
-Customers who require new features that are unavailable in 8.5 will need to run this release.
+AireOS 220.127.116.11 is a short-lived BU and TAC supported release, with no maintenance planned.
+Customers who require new features that are unavailable in 8.5 will need to run 8.6 or 8.7.

-AireOS 184.108.40.206 is a BU and TAC supported release.
+AireOS 18.104.22.168 us a BU and TAC supported releases, and is compliant with the mandatory ETSI regulatory update.
 Customers who require new features that are unavailable in 8.6 will need to run this release.